Youth homelessness is unseen

 Young people experiencing homelessness do not need rough sleeping initiatives alone.
 To prevent homelessness they need effective access to accommodation, family reconciliation services, community support and education programs.

-Nationally, nearly 41,700 15–24 year olds presented alone to youth homelessness services in 2020–21.
-In NSW, the main reasons why these young people needed help was due to:
+Nationally, in 2022–23 over 38,300 15–24 year olds presented alone to specialist homelessness services.
+The main reasons why these young people needed help was due to: